How to Command Any Room: 4 Techniques to Instantly Connect

 1. Mindset: It All Starts in Your Head

-What you say to yourself before you walk into a room is the game-changer.
+What you say to yourself before you walk into a room is the game changer.

-This one line changes everything.
 It shifts my focus away from me and onto them.
 I stop worrying about how I look or what I should say.
 Instead, I show up curious, engaged, and ready to make others feel seen.

 Try This Exercise: